“THE GEOLOGY AND SEASHORE SETTING OF LESBOS CREATE THE PERFECT FOLIAGE FOR PRODUCING QUALITY MILK AND CHEESE”

-Being one of only a handful of Greek areas to hold Protected Designation of Origin (PDO) for the cheese, the feta of Lesbos is invariably better and certainly more reliable than commercially produced iterations.
-The island’s geology—“the area producing feta sits on a caldera, which is essentially a volcano that has collapsed on itself”—and sea shore setting makes for the perfect foliage for producing quality milk and cheese.
+Being one of only a handful of Greek feta cheeses to hold protected designation of origin (PDO) status, the feta of Lesbos is invariably better and certainly more reliable than commercially produced iterations.
+The island’s geology – “the area producing feta sits on a caldera, which is essentially a volcano that has collapsed on itself” – and seashore setting makes for the perfect foliage for producing quality milk and cheese.
 “Much is made of the minerality of the Agra area, where our feta is produced, and the benefits to the herbage.
-There are no olive trees”—the roots of which make for quite bitter milk, if the sheep eat them—“and a real diversity of shrubs, herbs and wild flowers,” says Dominic.
+There are no olive trees” – the roots of which make for quite bitter milk, if the sheep eat them – “and a real diversity of shrubs, herbs and wild flowers,” says Dominic.

 Though best known for his mountain cheese, in recent years Dominic has been alternating mont d’Or, his venerable winter cheese, with this delicate, summery Greek number – its tangy, sweet and salty strains just crying out for fresh cucumber, black olives and tomatoes.

 “Our feta is produced by the Tastanis family, who have been making cheese in this area for three generations,” says Dominic.
 They work with 15 shepherds and 1,500 sheep to produce feta from December to July.
 Three months ago, he went to visit them and was fed feta on every possible occasion.
 “We had about 20 courses and each had feta: with fish, wrapped in pastry, warm, cold… it just showed how versatile it is as an ingredient.”
 Though the majority of feta are a mix of sheep’s and goat’s milk, the Tastanis family make theirs with 100 per cent sheep’s – “so it has a very smooth texture, which is unusual in feta.
 What I like about the cheese is, that salty sharpness is not so obvious, so slightly fruity flavours can come out in the background.”